eveborgia/udacity-p7-feed-reader-testing/README.md

 18. Callbacks should be used to ensure that feeds are loaded before they are tested.
 19. Implement error handling for undefined variables and out-of-bound array access.
 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
-If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.